 Acquired: Signed as a free agent on Oct.
 13, 2010.

-2014: Nichols has dressed as the backup quarterback and is the holder on field goals.
+Nichols dressed as the backup quarterback in nine games and is the holder on field goals.
 In Week 1 against BC, Nichols completed one pass to fullback Calvin McCarty on a fake field goal attempt in the second half, that led to a touchdown from slotback Fred Stamps later in the drive.

 2013: Nichols spent the season on the 9-game injured list after injuring his right knee in the first pre-season game against the Saskatchewan Roughriders.